owmen/spring-boot-maven-example/README.md

 * Get all messages for a user
 * Search a user's messages for given text
 * Create a new message for a user
-* Edit a message

 ## Call To Action:
 This Message web service is a core application of the Message4You product.
 They need your help to write cleaner code and resolve specific user issues.
-Please, do not break the existing api contract.
+Do not break the existing api contract.
 All changes must be backwards compatible to not affect consumers.
 The solution must also include automated tests.

 ### Specific Issues: